acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 *  full
 *  center

 NOTE: Both color and layout must be specified together.
+Also, iPad does not have a "full" option and will default to "center".

 ##### imageName (optional):
 Use this property if you want to use your own overlay image.
 See the customize overlay section for more details.